pony0278/Super-PinnedWindows-google-extension/README.md

 ## ✨ Core Functionality

-* **Dual Float Modes:** Freely choose between a "PiP Always-on-Top" or a "Popup Window" based on your needs.
+* **Dual Float Modes:** Freely choose between an "Always-on-Top PiP," a "Flexible Popup," or a "Docked Side Panel" based on your needs.
-* **Works on Any Site:** Thanks to advanced request modification, PiP Mode can load *any* website, including Google and YouTube, bypassing `X-Frame-Options` restrictions.
+* **Works on Any Site:** Thanks to advanced request modification, both **PiP Mode and Side Panel Mode** can load *any* website, including Google and YouTube, by bypassing `X-Frame-Options` restrictions.
 * **Fully Interactive:** Windows in both modes are fully functional browsers, allowing you to log in, scroll, click, and type.
-* **Right-Click Context Menu:** Right-click any link to choose which mode to open it in.
+* **Right-Click Context Menu:** Right-click any link to open it directly in your choice of PiP, Popup, or Side Panel.
-* **Multi-Window Support:** You can have one PiP window open and **simultaneously** open as many Popup windows as you need.
+* **Multi-Window Support:** You can have one PiP window, one Side Panel, and multiple Popup windows all open and working at the same time.
 * **Cross-Platform Topmost:** Popup Mode automatically enables "Always-on-Top" on macOS and Linux.

 ---